microsoft/onnxruntime/docs/performance/transformers-optimization.md

 If you remove -o parameter, optimizer script is not used in benchmark.

 If your GPU (like V100 or T4) has TensorCore, you can append `-p fp16` to the above commands to enable mixed precision.
+In some decoder-only(e.g GPT2) based generative models, you can enable [strict mode](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#enable_skip_layer_norm_strict_mode) for SkipLayerNormalization Op on CUDA EP to achieve better accuray.
+However, the performance will drop a bit.

 If you want to benchmark on CPU, you can remove -g option in the commands.